benmccann/xero-java-client/README.md

 ## Hacking on this library

-The Gradle build tool must be installed and [Xero's XML schema library](https://github.com/XeroAPI/XeroAPI-Schemas) must be checked out as a sibling project.
+The SBT build tool must be installed and [Xero's XML schema library](https://github.com/XeroAPI/XeroAPI-Schemas) must be checked out as a sibling project.
 Build with:

-    gradle compileJava

-Note that you can only run via Gradle and not via an IDE.
-See the [JiBX binding page](http://jibx.sourceforge.net/bindcomp.html#ide-use) for more details.

-## Deploying to Maven Central

-Project admin can run:

-    gradle uploadArchives
+    sbt compile